-To verify our findings from the synthetic text, we collected 170 sentences from users of the subreddit r/Dyslexia4 in February of 2025, following the same methodology as described by Wu et al. (2019).
-More specifically, we identified words and tokens that appeared disproportionately more frequently in the r/Dyslexia subreddit than in the general Reddit corpus, and queried r/Dyslexia for posts and comments that contained those words.
-An example sentence in this collection looks like this: "I think I did well becoser I got of to a good stare and I have almost finsder my booklet and I have done a fuwe peturs on the computer and now I am doing a couver."
+To verify our findings from the synthetic text, we collected 170 sentences from users of the subreddit r/Dyslexia4 following the same protocol as described by Wu et al. (2019).
+More specifically, we identified words and tokens that appeared disproportionally more frequently in the r/Dyslexia subreddit than in the general Reddit corpus, and queried r/Dyslexia for posts and comments that contained those words.
+An example sentence in this collection looks like this: "I think I did well becoser I got of to a good stare and I have almost finsder my booklet and I have done a fuwe peturs on the computer and now I am doing a couver.".

-The 170 sentences were also manually corrected in order to create a reference corpus to evaluate
+The 170 sentences were also manually corrected to in order to create a reference corpus to evaluate the MT services.
+During manual correction, we did notice that text collected from Reddit contains fewer typographical errors than observed